Switching from network-level to account-level tracking

 - The URL rules match the actual URLs for that brand/site.

-- Network-level conversion rules will no longer pick up events that are now firing with just the Account ID.
+From this point on, new conversions are logged only for that account, and network-level conversion rules no longer pick up events firing with just the Account ID.

 To create brand-specific retargeting audiences: